EventStore/EventStore/docs/operations.md

 :::

 Each node in a cluster has its own independent database.
 As such, when you run a scavenge, you need to issue a scavenge request to each node.
+The scavenges can be run concurrently, but can also be run in series to spread the load.

 ### Stopping a scavenge